Skip to Content

 Windstar has six ships: three classic sailing-style yachts and three all-suite ships

-At one time, Windstar was known for their three motorized, tall-ship, sailing-style yachts – Wind SurfWind Spirit and Wind Star.
+At one time, Windstar was known for their three motorized, tall ship, sailing-style yachts – Wind SurfWind Spirit and Wind Star.

-The line then acquired the Seabourn Pride from the luxury Seabourn fleet.
 It set sail as the Star Pride under the Windstar flag in 2014.

 Two sister ships were also plucked from Seabourn.